guspowell/CV/README.md

 I come from a creative, design based background and remain very passionate about art and graphics.
 I believe this, married with my technical knowledge of code is a powerful combination of skills.

+- I can use tools such as Photoshop and Illustrator.
+- A* in A-level art.
 - I was an arts illustrator of the Newcastle University newspaper.
-- A* in A-level art.
 - I have work experience in design, branding and architectural firms.
-- I can use tools such as Photoshop and Illustrator.

 ## Education

 ### Makers Academy - December 14 to March 15

-- Curiosity and hungry passion for code
+- Curiosity and passion for code
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC, DDD
 - Software Craftsmanship